Trina Steffen, DVM — Chief of Staff

-Dr. Brian Nelson, Chief of Staff, is a 1978 graduate of Iowa State University College of Veterinary Medicine.
+Dr. Brian Nelson is a 1978 graduate of Iowa State University College of Veterinary Medicine.
 He grew up in central Iowa and moved to Wisconsin after graduation.
 Dr. Nelson began working at West Allis Animal Hospital in August 1978 working for Dr. W. G. Schwalbe and ended up buying the practice from him.
 He has special veterinary interests in general medicine, soft tissue surgery, laser surgery, and ferret medicine and surgery.

 Dr. Nelson met his wife Karen in West Allis and they have three grown sons, two dogs, and one cat.
 In his spare time he enjoys golf, racquetball, music, movies, and spending time with family and friends.
 After almost 40 years of practice there are still things he hasn’t seen yet and that keeps him interested!